slominskir/chromium-pdf/README.md

 Now navigate your web browser to http://localhost:3000/puppet-show.

 ## API
-The URL parameter names for the web service end point __puppet-show/pdf__ and __puppet-show/screenshot__ mirror the option names for the puppeteer print-to-pdf function found [here](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagepdfoptions) and [here](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagescreenshotoptions).
+The URL parameter names for the web service end point __puppet-show/pdf__ and __puppet-show/screenshot__ mirror the option names for the puppeteer print-to-pdf and screenshot functions found [here](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagepdfoptions) and [here](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagescreenshotoptions).
 The puppet-show web forms can also be used to explore the API.

 **Note**: The default values match the puppeteer defaults and the only required parameter is "url".